Chord substitution: Types

 The diminished seventh chord is often used in place of a dominant 7th chord.
-In the key of A Major the V chord, E dominant 7th (which is made up the notes E, G♯, B, and D) can be replaced with a G♯ diminished seventh chord (G♯, B, D, F).
+In the key of A Major the V chord, E dominant 7th (which is made up of the notes E, G♯, B, and D) can be replaced with a G♯ diminished seventh chord (G♯, B, D, F).
 If the diminished seventh chord (G♯) is followed by the I chord (A), this creates chromatic (stepwise semitonal) root movement, which can add musical interest in a song mainly constructed around the interval of the fourth or fifth.
 The diminished seventh chord on the sharpened second scale degree, ♯IIdim^{7}, may be used as a substitute dominant, for example in C: ♯IIdim^{7} = D♯–F♯–A–C♮ ↔ B–D♯–F♯–A = VII^{7}.

 The tritone substitution ii–subV–I in C creates the chromatic root movement D–D♭–C.

 Contrast with the original ii–V–I progression in C, which creates the leading-tone B–C.

 In a tritone substitution, the substitute chord only differs slightly from the original chord.
 If the original chord in a song is G7 (G, B, D, F), the tritone substitution would be D♭7 (D♭, F, A♭, C♭).
 Note that the 3rd and 7th notes of the G7 chord are found in the D♭7 chord (albeit with a change of role).
 The tritone substitution is widely used for V7 chords in the popular jazz chord progression "ii-V-I".
 In the key of C, this progression is "d minor, G7, C Major".
 With tritone substitution, this progression would become "d minor, D♭7, C Major," which contains chromatic root movement.
 When performed by the bass player, this chromatic root movement creates a smooth-sounding progression.
 "Tritone substitutions and altered dominants are nearly identical...Good improvisers will liberally sprinkle their solos with both devices.
 A simple comparison of the notes generally used with the given chord [notation] and the notes used in tri-tone substitution or altered dominants will reveal a rather stunning contrast, and could cause the unknowledgeable analyzer to suspect errors. ...(the distinction between the two [tri-tone substitution and altered dominant] is usually a moot point).".